ESTATE TAX PROTECTION

 Exemptions to the Estate Tax

-So unless your estate is valued at more than $11.58 million, you won’t have to worry about the estate tax at this time.
+So most people won’t have to worry about the estate tax at this time.

 But for those who are affected, there are numerous estate planning strategies available that can greatly reduce the amount owed.